 *In general, asset owners must be employed by a sovereign wealth fund, corporate pension fund, endowment, public employee pension fund, foundation, single family office with +$1 billion AUM, governmental treasury, insurance company investing division, state investment corporation, multilateral development bank or other governmental fund.
 CFA Society New York has full discretion on who qualifies as an asset owner attendee.

 CFA Society New York expects all attendees to comply with CFA Society New York’s Code of Conduct while attending CFA Society New York events or meetings.
 CFA Society New York expressly reserves the right, in its sole discretion, to grant or deny access to any individual, or to expel any individual from any CFA Society New York event or meeting.

-You should not make any financial, investment, trading or other decision based upon any of the information presented at NYSSA without undertaking your own independent due diligence and consulting with a qualified and registered securities professional.
-You understand that your use of any of the information presented at NYSSA is at your own risk.
+You should not make any financial, investment, trading or other decision based upon any of the information presented at CFANY without undertaking your own independent due diligence and consulting with a qualified and registered securities professional.
+You understand that your use of any of the information presented at CFANY is at your own risk.